 As we move through life, and especially in the later years, we should expect to experience loss.
-It may be a physiological one due to advancing years -- a loss of eyesight, mobility, or physical tone.
+It may be a physiological one due to advancing years-a loss of eyesight, mobility, or physical tone.
 It may be the loss of a friend, parent or mate because of sickness or death.
-It may even be a sense of our own inadequacy or incompetency because of a loss of memory ... or a change in marital status or work roles.
+It may even be a sense of our own adequacy or competency because of a loss of memory...or a change in marital status or work roles.

-Many of our losses will be irretrievable, and it is difficult to say which of them will be most deeply felt.
-That always depends upon the degree of personal investment we have made -- economically, time-wise, and emotionally.
-Our adjustment following a loss will also depend upon that investment, as well as upon our ability to accept loss as natural change, painful as it may be when it occurs.
+Many of our losses will be irreversible, and it is difficult to say which of them will be most deeply felt.
+That always depends upon the degree of our personal investment-economic, time, and emotional.
+Our adjustment following a loss will also depend upon that investment, as well as upon our ability to accept loss as natural change, painful as it may be.